 The proprietor, Cynthia Illicete-Burns is a retired teacher who has imparted the same requisite teacher qualities of dedication and proficiency into administrating estate sales and tag sales.
 She has been engaged in the antiques & collectibles market for over twenty years working at antique shops and antique fairs.
-Cynthia Illicete-Burns is affiliated with the American Society of Appraisers and the Appraisers Association of America.
+Cynthia Illicete-Burns is affiliated with two national appraisers organizations; the American Society of Appraisers and the Appraisers Association of America.

 The Full Circle Estate & Tag Sale Services LLC has the additional benefit of being comprised of team associates who are professionals in the fields of security, accounting, and sales.
-Our team associates are knowledgeable, trustworthy, and respected by members in the business.
+Our team associates are knowledgeable, trustworthy, and respected by members in this business.

 Let's all try to reuse, repurpose and recycle.